-Tired of your hallway being a dumping ground for discarded shoes?
 Get organised and reclaim ownership of your space with our hallway shoe storage ideas.
-From functional freestanding solutions like shoe racks and cabinets to all-in-one options suitable for the whole family, our storage selection may be your salvation.
+From functional freestanding solutions like shoe racks and cabinets to all-in-one options suitable for the whole family, our storage solutions may be your salvation.

 Doing more major work on your hallway?
 Our guide to designing a hallway is a great starting point.